Myford ML7. A complete Data Pack that covers all versions of the ML7 including the Tri-Leva and ones with a screwcutting

 Myford 4-inch Precision (MF Series 1940s).
 Unfortunately no manual was ever issued for this lathe but some very rare and interesting sales literature survives: a perfect copy of the main 6 page edition with a separate 2-page price list; a second 6-page edition in poor condition, a perfect 3-page catalogue and a single sales sheet.

-Myford Dividing Head: How to use a Dividing Head.
+Myford Dividing Head: How to use the Dividing Head.
 A set of clear instructions, based on the Myford unit but applicable to any make, showing how to use the plates and position the sector arms, etc.

 Myford Mystro Wood-turning Lathe Operation, Maintenance and Parts Manual.
 Includes a copy of the Mystro Sales, Technical Specification and Accessories catalogue and price lists.

 Drummond/Myford M-Type lathe.
-There never was a proper "handbook" for the Myford/Drummond M Series of lathes, but we can supply four Sales & Accessories Catalogues (that include the essential headstock bearing adjustment instructions) - these representing everything published about the lathe presented as a high-quality bound print.
-To help with the practicalities of using the lathe I'd recommend a copy of comprehensive and easily-understood book "The Amateur's Lathe" - this is shown below.
+There never was a proper "handbook" for the Myford/Drummond M-Series of lathes, but we can supply four Sales & Accessories Catalogues (that include the essential headstock bearing adjustment instructions) - these representing everything published about the lathe presented as a high-quality, bound print.
+To help with the practicalities of using the lathe I'd recommend a copy of the comprehensive and easily-understood book, "The Amateur's Lathe" - this is shown below.

 Myford ML1, ML2, ML3 and ML4 lathes.
 A complete and very interesting data pack for the lathes with all known literature - increased in size from the tiny originals to A4 for clearer pictures, drawings, charts and diagrams.
 Comprises six Sales and Accessories Catalogues (including what must have been the first ever, together with the last issued in 1946 that together show all the original extras offered) with one of them doubling as the small but useful Instruction Book with screwcutting charts and a price list.

 Myford ML10 and Speed 10: A complete Data Pack with Operator's, Maintenance and Parts Manuals covering both the early plain-bearing machines and the later Speed 10 type with a roller-bearing headstock.
 Includes copies of the maker's early and late Sales, Technical Specification and Accessories literature.
 Increased in size from A5 to A4 for easier reading and clearer drawings and diagrams.

 Myford "ML10 Lathe Manual" (Book of the ML10).
 Detailed user's guide and operating instructions.